In this article

 Read more about Home Inspection

-What are the Closing Fees
+What are the Closing Cost Fees?

-Expect to set aside 2% to 4% of the value of the mortgage to cover the closing costs.
+Expect to set aside 3% to 5% of the value of the mortgage to cover the closing costs.
 Your realtor in most cases will negotiate all or at least a portion of your closings costs to be covered by the seller.
 If your refinancing, your closing final costs can be financed into the new loan so you can eliminate or significantly reduce any out of pocket expense you might incur.
 Be sure to check with your mortgage advisor on your closing cost options so you don’t run into any surprises when you are ready to close.

-Why do I Need Home Insurance
+Why do I Need Home Insurance?

 Your lender requires you the homeowner to properly insure your home against fire, theft and damages for the amount of your mortgage and valuables.
 This insures that the lender is covered should your home be a total loss or sustain serious damage.
 It also cover you so that you can replace valuables and rebuild should a serious issue happen to your home.

-Why Should You Pay Your Mortgage Off Sooner
+Pro Tip: How to Pay Your Mortgage Off Sooner

 These days lenders have lots of options to make accelerated payments on your mortgage without penalties.
 The goal here is to get to home ownership sooner so you can enjoy your life without the constraints of mortgage payments.